Show Global Expressions

 Enhanced On-Air Example

-As an example of a useful Default Enabled Filter Expression, one of the most convenient Default Enabled Filter options is On-Air, which will prevent your tracks from being inadvertently enabled when a DJ is just previewing tracks in his headphones, but will enable them once they are actually playing through the house speakers.
-But this setting runs into trouble if the DJ also likes to fade out tracks to coax the audience to sing along: your On-Air filter will interrupt your cues while the track is faded out completely.
+, which will prevent your tracks from being inadvertently enabled when a DJ is just previewing tracks in her headphones, but will enable them once they are actually playing through the house speakers.

 To fix this, we can write a Default Enabled Filter expression that enables the tracks both when they are On-Air, and when they temporarily go off the air, as long as they are still playing, and were previously enabled.
-Here’s a first draft of a Default Enabled Filter expression code that implements this goal (but read on before you use it, for an even better version):
+Here’s a first draft of some Default Enabled Filter expression code that implements this goal (but read on before you use it, for an even better version):

 (let [new-state (swap! globals update-in [:previously-enabled device-number]